shaovoon/fib_benchmark/README.md

 Fibonacci Sequence is defined as _A series of numbers in which each number ( Fibonacci number ) is the sum of the two preceding numbers.
 The simplest is the series 1, 1, 2, 3, 5, 8, etc._

-Source code of recursive and iterative Fibonacci methods are listed below.
+Source code of recursive, iterative and tail recursive Fibonacci methods are listed below.
 They are the same for both C++ and C#.
+Tail recursive version is contributed by Peter Becker.

 ```Cpp
 int recursive_fib(int n)